-Like many things, Facebook and friends (or, perhaps more accurately, frenemies) are hush-hush when it comes to exactly how they build their lookalike audiences, but many experts agree that the platforms take the source data provided and look at things like:
+Facebook and other ad platforms are hush-hush when it comes to exactly how their algorithms build lookalike audiences, but many experts agree that the platforms take the source data provided and look at things like:

 Interactions with content (likes, comments, shares)

 Profile data including age, gender, and location